Defining our Place in the Cosmos – the IAU and the Universal Frame of Reference

 The International Astronomical Union (IAU) is responsible for defining a Universal Frame of Reference.
 This work touches on many aspects of our daily lives, so much so, that without a standard reference frame many of our modern gadgets would, at best, be incompatible with each other and, at worst, inaccurate or not fit for purpose.

 However, much more than basic positional input needs to be considered to establish a Universal Frame of Reference.
 Scientists have to agree on definitions for certain key reference units or parameters.
-These topics are covered by other IAU commissions, including Commission 31 (Time ).
-In the context of the Universal Frame of Reference the work of Commission 31 is also closely linked with Commission 19 on the Rotation of the Earth, as knowledge of the Earth's ever-changing orientation in space is necessary to link terrestrial and celestial frames.
+These topics are covered by other IAU Commissions, including Commission 31 (Time ).
+In the context of the Universal Frame of Reference the work of Division A WG Time Metrology Standards is also closely linked with Commission A2 Rotation of the Earth, as knowledge of the Earth's ever-changing orientation in space is necessary to link terrestrial and celestial frames.
 The Earth is not fixed, nor in moving in a way that is simply described, so much work goes into measuring and defining this complex movement.
 Phenomena such as precession, the slow, roughly 25 000 year cycle, of movement of the direction of the Earth’s axis, and nutation, the continual “nodding” of the Earth’s axis, due mainly to tidal forces from the Sun and Moon, all have to be taken into account when defining a Universal Reference Frame.

 In recent years more precise measurements have allowed the ICRF to be refined, allowing for a much more accurate system.
-At the IAU General Assembly in 2003 the IAU Working Group (WG) on the ICRF was dissolved and its work is now covered by the main Reference Frame Working Groups: Commission 8, Densification of the Optical Reference Frame and Division 1, Second Realization of International Celestial Reference Frame.
+At the IAU General Assembly in 2003 the IAU Working Group (WG) on the ICRF was dissolved and its work was then covered by the main Reference Frame Working Groups: Commission 8, Densification of the Optical Reference Frame and Division 1, Second Realization of International Celestial Reference Frame.
 On 24 August 2006, at the IAU General Assembly in Prague, new resolutions were adopted that aim to improve our definition of the Universal Frame of Reference.
 The Division A WG Third Realisation of International Celestial Reference Frame is currently working on this topic.